 Premises Liability Lawyers Serving California and Surrounding Communities

 Many people visit restaurants to relax or gather with loved ones.
 Restaurant owners, like other businesses that hold themselves open to the public, must keep their premises safe for visitors.
 Restaurant owners are supposed to routinely inspect their property for conditions that are dangerous and could cause injuries to people whom they have invited onto the property.
 These conditions must be repaired, or the property owner should issue a warning to restaurant patrons so that they can avoid harm.
 If you are hurt in a restaurant accident, you should seek guidance from a premises liability lawyer on your potential options.
-The California restaurant accident attorneys at Travis G. Black & Associates can try to hold the owner of the restaurant liable for your injuries.
+The California restaurant accident attorneys at Travis G. Black, Inc. can try to hold the owner of the restaurant liable for your injuries.

 Restaurant Accidents Often Cause Serious Injuries

 In California, a plaintiff may be able to hold a restaurant owner liable for a dangerous property condition in a premises liability lawsuit.
 You will need to establish that you were hurt because of how the restaurant owner handled conditions on the property by proving by a preponderance of the evidence that the defendant owned or occupied the property, the defendant negligently used or maintained the property, you suffered harm as a result, and the defendant’s negligence was a substantial factor in the accident.